rdebath/docker/debian/README.md

 From PureOS:
   * amber

-However, some of the older ones have expired keys so you'll need to include `DEBOPTIONS='--no-check-gpg'` and, preferably, use a https `MIRROR`.

 The `ARCH` option can be set to i386 for most of these (and is forced to i386 for some like Debian Woody)

 The `MIRROR` allows you to set the mirror to use and then the DEBSCRIPT arg lets you use a deboostrap script different from the RELEASE name ("sid" is the normal fallback).
-The DEBOPTIONS arg allows you to add more options to debootstrap.
+The DEBOPTIONS arg allows you to add more options to debootstrap (eg if the GPG key fails).

 The `INSTALL` arg is a list of packages to install just before the final cleanup.